WHO WE ARE

-The Pro Soccer Chaplains Association (PSCA) is a collective of ministries dedicated to serving those working/competing in the professional soccer space.
-PSCA chaplains seek to serve the spiritual, emotional, social, and mental health needs of all players and staff, regardless of their spiritual or religious background.
+The Pro Soccer Chaplains Association is a collective of chaplains committed to working together to support and encourage chaplains serving the players, coaches, and staff within professional soccer.
+We seek to empower chaplains to serve the spiritual, emotional, social, and mental health needs and challenges of all players and staff, regardless of their spiritual or religious background.
+The foundation of this work is built on trust and accessibility, offering a safe space where players feel seen, supported, and valued.

-The PSCA is a collective of ministries committed to work together with agreed to standards that support, encourage and edify each other to best serve the players, coaches and staff of professional soccer.
-While the PSCA is not a “governing body” with the authority to dictate actions to any ministry group or individual chaplain, we can establish best practice standards and provide the resources to help both chaplain and club be successful.
+The PSCA is a collective of chaplains committed to standards that support, encourage and edify each other to best serve the players, coaches and staff of professional soccer.
+We seek to establish best practice standards and provide the resources to help both chaplain and club be successful.
 We do this through three distinct strategic imperatives:

 -